petzval/btferret/README.md

 ```

-The following commands only work when connected to another Mesh Pi running
+The following commands only work when connected to another Pi running
 btferret set up as a node or classic server (via s).

 ```